developer-kumamoto/if-menu/readme.txt

 This is an ongoing [issue with WordPress](http://core.trac.wordpress.org/ticket/18584) which hopefully will be fixed in a future release.

-Try to use just one plugin that changes the functionality for menu items.
+Try to use just one plugin that changes functionality for menu items.

-= How can I add a conditinal statement for menu items? =
+= How can I add a custom rule for menu items? =

-New conditional statements can be added by any other plugins or themes.
+New rules can be added by any other plugin or theme.

-Example of adding a new conditional statement for disaplying/hiding a menu item when current page is a custom-post-type.
+Example of adding a new custom rule for displaying/hiding a menu item when current page is a custom-post-type.

 `
 // theme's functions.php or plugin file
-add_filter( 'if_menu_conditions', 'my_new_menu_conditions' );
+add_filter('if_menu_conditions', 'my_new_menu_conditions');

 function my_new_menu_conditions($conditions) {
   $conditions[] = array(
-    'id'        =>  'single-my-custom-post-type',                       // unique ID for the condition 'name'      =>  __('Single my-custom-post-type', 'i18n-domain'),    // name of the condition
+    'id'        =>  'single-my-custom-post-type',                       // unique ID for the rule 'name'      =>  __('Single my-custom-post-type', 'i18n-domain'),    // name of the rule
-    'condition' =>  function($item) {                                   // callback - must return TRUE or FALSE
+    'condition' =>  function($item) {                                   // callback - must return Boolean
       return is_singular('my-custom-post-type');
     }
   );